Coupling and tracking of regime-switching martingales: Counterexamples

 \subsubsection{Non-$(\cF_t)$-Markov Markov chain}

-In order to define a process $Z$, which is a time-homogeneous Markov chain in its own filtration and has properties analogous to the ones in the previous section, we sample the path of the Brownian motion $B$ at a sequence of holding times of a Poisson process.
+In order to define a process $Z$, which is an $(\cF_t)$-adapted, time-homogeneous Markov chain in its own filtration and has properties analogous to the ones in the previous section, we sample the path of the Brownian motion $B$ at a sequence of jump times of a Poisson process $N^\epsilon$.
+The key idea is to use the increments of $B$ over the jump times of $N^\epsilon$ to construct a certain compound Poisson process (in its own filtration), which is coupled with $B$ and $(\cF_t)$-adapted.
+The corresponding stochastic exponential will then serve as an example of $Z$ with the required properties.